The Real Impact of a PEO: Pros and Cons

 Understanding the PEO & PEO Services

 So, what exactly is a PEO?
 A Professional Employer Organization is a firm that provides comprehensive HR solutions for small to mid-sized businesses.
 PEOs manage a wide range of employee-related tasks such as employee benefits, payroll, workers’ compensation, and risk management.
+Delve deeper into the concept of co-employment with a PEO.

 Advantages of PEOs

 Partnering with a PEO has a lot of obvious benefits.
 Financially, it offers a return on investment by reducing the cost of managing HR in-house.
 As an example, for a 30 employee company, a PEO’s annual fee will likely be in the range of $30,000-$45,000 and that is before any cost savings on employee benefits.
 The cost to hire a HR director is usually at least $100,000.
+If you’re exploring options, consider checking out PEO alternatives for employers.

 PEOs also provide legal protection by providing guidance regarding labor laws and regulations.
 They administer workers’ compensation programs, and enhance the employee experience by procuring and administering comprehensive benefits packages.
 PEOs also assist in attracting and recruiting high-quality talent, helping business owners ensure they have a top notch team.